xyonix/vannot/README.md

   * `title: String`: The user-assigned title of this classification object.
   * `color: String[HexColor]`: _Internal_.
 A `#`-prepended hex color string.
 Meaningful only in the editor.
   * `system: Boolean`: Only true for the `Unassigned` system object (see the note on the `objects` array above).
 If true, do not modify or omit the data.
+* `labels: Array`: The time-segment labelling information is saved here.
+  * `title: String`: The user-assigned title of this annotation label.
+  * `color: String[HexColor]`: _Internal_.
+A `#`-prepended hex color string.
+Meaningful only in the editor.
+  * `segments: Array`: The time-segments of the video to which this label applies.
+They are stored in no particular order.
+    * `start: Integer`: The start of the segment, in frames.
+    * `end: Integer`: The start of the segment, in frames.
 * `imageData: Object`: **Provided only on save**; this k/v bag may contain base64-encoded captures of annotated video frames.
 See **image data export** below.
 It is _highly recommended_ not to store and send this data back to the Vannot client for session resumption; it is likely very large and useless to Vannot.
   * Each key in this bag is the frame-timecode, and each value is a [Data URI](https://tools.ietf.org/html/rfc2397) of an image capture of that frame.
 It is minorly lossy due to JPEG recompression.
 * `saveUrl: String[URL]`: The path that an updated version of this data structure will be `POST`ed back to when the user clicks on Save.